|The street lies beneath modern|

 Witnesses have also reported seeing masculine figures in the Close that just disappear when approached.
 In fact, some of these sighting were reported back before the street was walled up.

-In one particular chimney strange noises are heard.
-When people have put their hands inside they are sometimes scratched.
+In one particular chimney strange noises were heard.
+When people have put their hands inside they were sometimes scratched.

 In 2008, a photo taken by accident is now considered solid proof that the Close is haunted.

 Late one Saturday night, the general manager, Stephen Spencer was checking an infrared camera installed to take pictures of tour groups as souvenirs.